Six Questions to Ask When Hiring an HVAC Contractor

 1. Are you licensed, insured and certified?

-Most states implement licensing and insurance requirements for HVAC contractors.
-This delivers peace of mind that whoever works on your system has the appropriate training and coverage in case an accident unfolds.
-Continued ACE certification only further helps a contractor’s means to supply high-quality service.
+Most provinces implement licensing and insurance requirements for HVAC contractors.
+This offers peace of mind that whoever works on the equipment has the appropriate training and coverage in case an accident takes place.
+Continued ACE certification only further supports a contractor’s capability to supply high-quality service.

 2. What can you tell me about your experience and reputation?